tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-It is easy to represent events by discriminated unions (DU) with cases associated with transformation members.
-We need to implement the Event interface and so the Process member.

-When we process an event it returns a new state or an error:
+An event is an object that, when processed against a specific state of an aggregate or a context, returns a new state or an error:

 ```FSharp
     type Event<'A> =
         abstract member Process: 'A -> Result<'A, string>
 ```
-The _'A_ is the generic context or aggregate type, the event is associated with.

 This is an example of a concrete implementation of an event related to the TodoCluster members _Add_ and _Remove_.